 (MORE: How to Add a Sunroom)

-1. Consider the Roof When Designing Your Sunroom
+1. Pay Attention to the Roof When Looking at Sunroom Ideas

-Unlike conservatories – with their glazed walls and roofs – which can be cold in winter and unbearably hot in the height of summer, a sunroom with a tiled or slated roof (as in this example by Arboreta) is designed to be used whatever the weather.
-An overhang also provides shade from the high summer sun.
+Unlike conservatories – with their glazed walls and roofs – which can be cold in winter and unbearably hot in the height of summer, a sunroom with a tiled or slated roof is designed to be used whatever the weather.

 As a sunroom should be suitable for use year-round; taking heating and cooling during both winter and summer months into consideration is essential.
-Make sure to consider things like underfloor heating, high levels of insulation and perhaps a woodburning stove, as in this Prime Oak addition.
+Make sure to consider things like underfloor heating or high levels of insulation.

 Cooling spaces that feature large expanses of glazing is a tough job without sacrificing all the lovely clean lines and views most of us hope to create.
 The roman blinds used in this sunroom designed by David Salisbury protect the space from high temperatures without spoiling the aesthetic benefits.